blueywashere/narrow-one-zoom-tool/README.md

 If you have any issues, feel free to DM [bluey](https://discordapp.com/users/811660341297020929) on Discord.

-# How to Install the No click hold version of the Tool
+# How to Install the other versions of the tool

 The process is the same, except for the link you have to paste.
 Link for no-right-click-hold version: https://github.com/blueywashere/narrow-one-zoom-tool/tree/main/zoom%20no%20hold